 This is where many owners succumb to pitfalls while setting up their business.
 Because there are many forms to file and BAS regulations to follow, things can sometimes be missed.
 One such thing is GST registration.
 It’s surprising how many Gold Coast start-ups fail to register for GST.
 If you are just starting your business, it could be very beneficial to register for GST.
 Let’s look at a few reasons why that is.
 Continue reading

 Debts of any sort are a burden.
-Whether it be personal, business, school, or in the form of a loan, a debt can quickly go from manageable to out of control and stressful.
+Whether it be personal, business, school, or in the form of a loan, debt can quickly go from manageable to out of control and stressful.
 For your business, getting behind on taxes, lodgements and debt repayment is probably not written into your business plan.
 In order to avoid letting debts get out of control, it’s important to understand the deadlines for lodgement obligations.
 It’s also important to have a plan in place in case you do get behind in your debts and lodgements.
 Here is some information to help you wade through the murky waters of the Australian Tax Office.
+Continue reading

-If you’re one of the business owners who operate int the building and construction industry, and you pay contractors for providing building and construction services, you need to make some preparation for the Taxable Payments Annual Report (TPAR) which is due 28th of August each year.
+If you’re one of the business owners who operate in the building and construction industry, and you pay contractors for providing building and construction services, you need to make some preparation for the Taxable Payments Annual Report (TPAR) which is due 28th of August each year.